 Not too long ago, it was up to investors to report taxable events to the IRS.
 However, investment firms and brokerages are now required to track your cost basis (the amount of money you paid for the investment), the duration of time you held the investment, and the final sale price.

 All of this is automated on the back end of their software systems.
 They report the final tally for your account at the end of the calendar year.
-The IRS logs it on their end, and the brokerage firm sends you an IRS Form 1099 to report your investment gains and losses and whether those gains are short-term or long-term (there is no distinction between short-term and long-term losses).
+The IRS logs it on their end, and the brokerage firm sends you an IRS Form 1099 to report your investment gains and losses and whether those gains and losses are short-term, long-term, or ordinary.
+If the ‘Ordinary’ box on your Form 1099 is checked, then your transaction may be subject to special rules.

 Most brokerages will also allow you to download a file you can import into your tax software to help make tax filing easier.
 Once you upload the data, the tax software will process your short-term and long-term gains and offset any losses.
 Then they determine the appropriate amount of taxes you should pay based on your total tax return (all your income, deductions, credits, and other factors).